 Bank of America’s Keep the Change

 Bank of America’s savings program is the granddaddy of modern automatic savings apps.
 Keep the Change was launched in 2005 for Bank of America customers, and it is still going strong.
 In order to qualify, you must have a Bank of America checking account, debit card, and savings account.
+More info…show

-Pros: Automatic transfer allows for painless savings, and checkbook balancing becomes easier because every purchase is a whole number.
+- Pros: Automatic transfer allows for painless savings, and checkbook balancing becomes easier because every purchase is a whole number.
 Bank of America cancels Keep the Change transfers that would overdraw your account.

-Cons: Keep the Change is only available for Bank of America customers.
+- Cons: Keep the Change is only available for Bank of America customers.
 The interest rate is very low, and you might need to transfer money occasionally to higher interest bearing accounts.

-Best for: Bank of America customers.
+- Best for: Bank of America customers.
 If you already bank with B of A, it makes sense to try the in-house automatic savings app.